One thing most people agree on is this: aging is not for sissies.

 It affects the entire body: voices deepen, shoulders broaden, sperm production begins, and height, strength, and sex drive all increase.

 In short, it is what makes men MEN.

 Levels peak in the late '20s and decline gradually, about 1% a year, as men age.

 In contrast, estrogen levels drop off much more sharply in women at menopause.

-Besides lower energy, declines in testosterone also are associated with more fat, depression and memory problems.
+Besides lower energy, declines in testosterone also are associated with more fat, depression and memory lapses.

-Such changes may occur more dramatically in some men than others, depending on lifestyles and genetics.
+Such changes may occur more dramatically in some men than others, depending on lifestyle and genetics.

 ‘Men all want to feel younger and more virile, and they somehow have come to believe that low-T medication is the fountain of youth.
 But we don’t know whether it’s safe. ’